samlinux-development/ic-angular/README.md

 # Angular StarterKit for the Internet Computer

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0

 This starterKit is intended to make it easier for you to get started with development on the Internet Computer with Angular.
 It is based on the [Angular](https://angular.io/) framework and the [Internet Computer SDK](https://sdk.dfinity.org/).

-It includes a greet service which is triggered by a button click or on page load.
+It includes a classic read and store service which is triggered by button click.
 The backend service is implemented in Motoko.
-It uses the default ready-to-use actor and is therefore comparable to all other starter kits on the market.

 This starter kit does not use the usual approach of a **custom Webpack** configuration.
 The approach is to add the environment variables into the Angular environment files according to the deployment situation.
 The following deployment situations are currently covered: